An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-{\bf(2)} Under a locally H\"{o}lderian error bound of order $\gamma\in(\frac{1}{q-1},1]$ on a second-order stationary point set that becomes the one appearing in \cite{Yue19cubic} if $g\equiv 0$, we justify that the iterate sequence converges to a second-order stationary point with a local $Q$-superlinear convergence rate of order $\gamma(q\!-\!1)$, and the convergence of the objective value sequence admits a local $Q$-superlinear rate of order $(2\gamma\!-\!1)(q\!-\!1)$ for KL convex composite problems.
-When $q=3$ and $\gamma=1$, the iterate and objective value sequences of our inexact CR method converge quadratically to a second-order stationary point and a second-order stationary value, respectively, under a locally Lipschitzian error bound.
-This error bound condition is much weaker than the strong convexity assumption required in \cite{Doikov22}, and is same as the one used in \cite{Yue19cubic} when $g\equiv 0$.
-To the best of our knowledge, this is the first practical inexact CR method for nonconvex composite problem \eqref{prob} to have a quadratic convergence rate without the local strong convexity of $F$, extending the work \cite{Yue19cubic} to nonconvex composite optimization.
+{\bf(2)} Under a local H\"{o}lderian error bound of order $\gamma\in\!(\frac{1}{q-1},1]$ on a second-order stationary point set that reduces to the ordinary one used in \cite{Griewank81,Yue19cubic} if $g\equiv 0$, we prove that the iterate sequence converges to a second-order stationary point with a local $Q$-superlinear convergence rate of order $\gamma(q\!-\!1)$, and the convergence of the objective value sequence has the same superlinear rate under an additional lower second-order growth on $F$ around the second-order stationary point.
+This implies that the iterate and objective value sequences of our inexact CR method converge quadratically to a second-order stationary point and a second-order stationary value, respectively, under a local Lipschitzian error bound.
+To the best of our knowledge, this is the first practical inexact CR method for \eqref{prob} to have a quadratic convergence rate without the local strong convexity of $F$, improving the superlinear convergence rate of order $4/3$ obtained in \cite{QianPan22} under the KL property of $F$ with exponent $1/2$, and extending the work \cite{Yue19cubic} to nonconvex and nonsmooth composite optimization.
+It is worth emphasizing that our proof of the local quadratic convergence rate for $q=3$ is not a direct extension of the proofs in \cite{QianPan22,Yue19cubic}.
+The local error bound condition is much weaker than the strong convexity required in \cite{Doikov22}, and is basically the same as the one used in \cite{Yue19cubic} when $g\equiv 0$.
+For the aforementioned quadratic program, though it is not locally strongly convex around any non-minimum stationary points, the local Lipschitzian error bound on the set of stationary points and the KL property of $F$ with exponent $1/2$ are implied by the local upper Lipschitz of $(\partial F)^{-1}$ due to \cite[Proposition 1]{Robinson81}.
+We also derive a global complexity bound $O(\epsilon^{-\frac{q}{q-1}})$ in terms of the first-order optimality conditions with the strict continuity of $\nabla^2\!f$ on a compact convex set containing the iterate sequence.
+The complexity bound for $q=3$ matches that of the CR method \cite{Nesterov06} and its variants \cite{Cartis11b} for unconstrained smooth optimization, and agrees with the one in \cite[Theorem 3.12]{Cartis18} if $g=\chi_{C}$ for a closed convex set $C\subset\mathbb{X}$.